 2. Best places for sea lovers

 Life near the sea with beautiful sunshine could be the dream for many expats that come to Spain.
-There are three main beach areas where most expats would consider: Costa Brava, Costa Dorada, Costa Blanca, and Costa del Sol, each with different highlights.
-Another option for the sea lovers is to move to a lovely island in the Canary Islands (in the Atlantic) or the Balearic Islands (In the Mediterranean Sea).
+There are a few main beach areas that most expats would consider: Costa Brava, Costa Dorada, Costa Blanca, and Costa del Sol, each with different highlights.
+Another option for sea lovers is to move to a lovely island: the Canary Islands (in the Atlantic) or the Balearic Islands (In the Mediterranean Sea).

-Nearly all the cities near the beach line are well welcomed by expats.
+Nearly all the cities near the beach line are well-welcomed by expats.
 There are even international schools or English-speaking schools in coastal cities such as Barcelona, Alicante, Cádiz, Ibiza, Lanzarote...
-Although there are probably not so many options as Barcelona or Madrid, they can also be considerations for expat families as life is more tranquil with less pollution than these major two cities.
+Although there are probably not as many options as Barcelona or Madrid, they can also be considerations for expat families as life is more tranquil with less pollution than the two major cities.